-- Is the organization on Diversity Inc.’s Top 50 or other national lists for their diversity policies and programs?
+- Is the organization on Diversity Inc.’s Top 50 or other national lists for their diversity and inclusion policies and programs?
 What are the criteria for making the list?

-- Can you find a diversity philosophy or policy on their website?
+- Can you find a diversity and inclusion philosophy or policy on their website?

 - Are there any programs or resources for employees focused around issues of concern or for specific groups?
 For example, Marriott’s Diversity and Inclusion Councils.

-- What do others (e.g. peers, alumni, current employees) say about the organizational culture?
+- What do others —peers, alumni, current employees, for example—say about the organizational culture?
 Keep in mind that every opinion, good or bad, may come with some amount of bias.
 See below for tips on how to find and connect with people at organization’s you’re interested in.

 Connect to alumni and other professionals of color

-Men and women of color, who identify similarly to you, are very likely already doing the jobs you want to do, for the companies you want to work for.
+People of color who identify similarly to you, are likely already doing the jobs you want to do, for the companies you want to work for.
 They have gone through what you are now about to go through, and have accumulated wisdom about what it takes to thrive in the professional world.
 You can learn from the experience of those who have come before.
 But how do you find them?
 And when you do find them, how do you connect with them?

 Start by asking friends, family members, professors, and classmates if they know people they can connect you with.
 And don’t be afraid to reach out to people you find through Georgetown connections and social media, even if you haven’t met before!
 Check out our sample email that you can adapt when contacting potential connections.

 - Alumni: You can connect with Georgetown alumni through a variety of online tools.
 Hoya Gateway and the Alumni Career Network allow you to find alums who have volunteered to be a resource for students.
 You’ll find thousands of alums with similar interests and skills as you at Georgetown’s Student and Alumni page on LinkedIn.
 In addition, alums come to campus to meet students like you during a number of networking events throughout the academic year.
-Check in regularly with your event calendars to stay on top of what is happening on campus during the year.
+Check in regularly with the Cawley event calendar (Georgetown login required) to stay on top of what is happening on campus.

-- Professional Associations and Affinity Groups: Most professional associations offer student memberships at a discount, and memberships usually come with access to programs such as speaker events, or job fairs.
+- Professional Associations and Affinity Groups: Most professional associations offer student memberships at a discount, and memberships usually come with access to programs such as speaker events or job fairs.
 You can search for professional associations using the Directory of Associations.
-Some are specific to certain cultural groups while others will have diversity divisions.
+Some are specific to certain cultural groups while others will have divisions for students of color.
 Employers may also organize affinity groups for their employees in order to provide a space for business and social inclusion.

 - Mentoring: If you form a strong connection with someone, such as an alumna or other professional, you may consider asking her to be your mentor.
 Read these tips on choosing a mentor.